A tick for gender equality at Wintec

 Katrina Van de Ven, Wintec’s Executive Director People and Culture and Acting Dean, was honoured as the 2019 New Zealand HR Manager of the Year by the Human Resources Institute of New Zealand (HRINZ).

-In 2018 Wintec’s commitment to creating equal pay opportunities was acknowledged with a Best Practice Compact award at the YMCA Equal Pay Awards.
+In 2018 Wintec’s commitment to creating equal pay opportunities was acknowledged with a Best Practice Compact award at the YWCA Equal Pay Awards.

 The Gender Tick programme was created by YWCA Auckland with the assessment managed by leading Diversity and Inclusion practitioner, Dr Kaisa Wilson.